 LIQUIDATION - EVERYTHING MUST GO !!

 The last grace stroke of a video which laments and rejoices in the desert is a shot of an Everything Now sign in flames and the line "...the ashes of everything now".
 Even when burnt to a crisp, everything persists - matter is infinite.
+Everything now is also a call to embrace how unknowable everything is.
+Perhaps the desert is the accelerationist's dream, where contemporary culture goes to run wild and finally run intself into the ground.
 “To discover that one can exult in the liquidation of all culture and rejoice in the consecration of indifference.”
-Over every hill is a valley - another primal scene, another rebirth.
+It's not the end, over every hill is a valley - another primal scene, another rebirth.